How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 The Importance of Human Interaction

-AI tools can do a lot, but they don't have emotional subtlety and can't substitute real human interaction.
+Artificial intelligence (AI) tools are powerful, yet they lack emotional nuance and cannot replace human contact.
 If you depend only on AI, you might miss the chances to collaborate, learn from peers, and develop your social skills.
 So, don't forget to study in groups, have discussions, and participate in social activities besides your AI-assisted work.

 Mental Health Support and Clinical Awareness